trawic/TraWiC/README.md

 ```

 ## 4 - Run The Experiments
 There are two modes for running the experiments. `single script` mode and `block` mode.
 The former runs the experiments for detecting token similarity and is used for TraWiC itself.
-The latter runs the experiments for generating the data for clone detection usign NiCad.
+The latter runs the experiments for generating the data for clone detection using NiCad.

 - For generating the data for TraWiC, run the following command:
     ```bash